More states are making this major historical change to prevent another 2016 election

 Currently, each state has a number of Electoral College votes based on how many members of Congress the state has.
 Whichever candidate wins the most votes in a state wins all of the state’s electoral votes.
 And whoever wins more than 270 electoral votes wins the election — that’s why Trump won over Clinton.

 Supporters of the system have noted that the Electoral College allows rural states better representation, since most of the country’s population is concentrated on the coasts.
 But some critics argue that the Electoral College system makes it easier to win without widespread support.
-According to NPR, it’s possible to win the necessary 270 Electoral votes to become president with less than 25 percent of the popular vote.
+According to NPR, it’s possible to win the necessary 270 Electoral votes to become president with less than 25 percent of the popular vote. false

 The National Popular Vote Interstate Compact’s website states that its passage will make sure that “every vote, in every state, will matter in every election.”
 Regardless of what happens to the Electoral College, we agree that every vote should matter equally.
 We’ll be watching to see what happens next.